 - 84.1 The Corporate Officers are jointly the 'responsible person' under the Regulatory Reform (Fire Safety) Order 2005 ("the 2005 Order") for the Palace, until it ceases to be occupied by the two Houses of Parliament (and if at any time it is occupied by only one House, the Corporate Officer in respect of that House will be the responsible person). - 84.2 Where the Corporate Officers, or either of them, own the freehold of any building, they are the "owner" of that building for the purposes of the 2005 Order.
-The Corporate Officers, or either of them, will be the responsible person while it continues to be occupied for Parliamentary purposes, and will continue to have certain residual obligations after that building ceases to be occupied. - 84.3 The Corporate Officers wish to record their understanding that Article 3 of the 2005 Order will apply to determine the responsible person in respect of any building which has ceased to be occupied for the purposes of either House of Parliament. - 84.4 The Parties agree to co-operate and liaise with one another to manage the risk of fire on the Parliamentary Estate by:
+The Corporate Officers, or either of them, will be the responsible person while it continues to be occupied for Parliamentary purposes, and will continue to have certain residual obligations after that building ceases to be occupied.

-- 84.4.1 putting in place arrangements which comply with the duties in the Regulatory Reform (Fire Safety) Order 2005; - 84.4.2 providing one another with sufficient information, including notification of any significant new fire hazards, to enable the effective management of risks; and - 84.4.3 notifying one another promptly of any incidence of fire or failure to comply with the requirements of the Regulatory Reform (Fire Safety) Order 2005 on the Parliamentary Estate or a Programme worksite which is reportable to the Health and Safety Executive. - 84.5 The Delivery Authority will on any Possession granted to it: - 84.5.1 comply with the fire safety duties under this Clause 84; - 84.5.2 adopt, and ensure its contractors adopt, exemplary fire risk, mitigation and safety standards; - 84.5.3 be liable for and not limit its Delivery Contractors' and Delivery Sub-Contractors' liability for breaches of fire safety legislation or contractual provisions relating to fire; and - 84.5.4 provide the Corporate Officers with information about its assurance activities regarding performance of these duties.
+- 84.3 The Corporate Officers wish to record their understanding that Article 3 of the 2005 Order will apply to determine the responsible person in respect of any building which has ceased to be occupied for the purposes of either House of Parliament. - 84.4 The Parties agree to co-operate and liaise with one another to manage the risk of fire on the Parliamentary Estate by: - 84.4.1 putting in place arrangements which comply with the duties in the Regulatory Reform (Fire Safety) Order 2005 (including the arrangements detailed at clause 82.4); - 84.4.2 providing one another with sufficient information, including notification of any significant new fire hazards, to enable the effective management of risks; and - 84.4.3 notifying one another promptly of any incidence of fire or failure to comply with the requirements of the Regulatory Reform (Fire Safety) Order 2005 on the Parliamentary Estate or a Programme worksite which is reportable to the Health and Safety Executive or which may affect the day to day operations or employees of the other Party and/or its contractors. - 84.5 The Delivery Authority will on any Possession granted to it: - 84.5.1 adopt, and ensure its contractors adopt, fire risk, mitigation and safety standards consistent with good industry practice; - 84.5.2 not limit its Delivery Contractors' and Delivery Sub-Contractors' liability for breaches of fire safety legislation; and - 84.5.3 provide the Corporate Officers with information about its assurance activities regarding performance of these duties.